timbuchwaldt/mqtt_matcher/README.md

 The variables defined in the MQTT topic with a beginning + are turned into Elixir variables, the '#' is turned into a tail matching list.
 All matches are defined as private functions and a wrapper function is created to call those functions, splitting the input MQTT topic and passing an argument list.

+Arguments and the payload are passed right through and can be used for pattern matching as well.

 ## Installation